London Exhibitions Guide 2021 | Last Updated 24.08.21

 What’s so epic about this exhibition?
 A mere five millennia of history condensed into ten dazzling displays with 300+ objects, ranging from some of the earliest known writing to cutting-edge digital art via a 15th century horoscope, 10m-long paintings and pottery that gives you good advice.
 READ MORE

-Details: Epic Iran runs at the V&A (closest tube station South Kensington) from 29th May.
+Details: Epic Iran runs at the V&A (closest tube station South Kensington) until 12th September.
 You can book tickets (£18) right here.

 Alice: Curiouser & Curiouser Exhibition | V&A Museum